Hour two, Sean Hannity Show, 800-941-SHAWN, our number if you want to be a part of the program.

 Well, you know, it's so funny.

-More people have commented to me about the comments I made about 939 on Fox when I was on with the panel, and I I I spoke twice, and once I went over the numbers and why I thought it was mathematically impossible going into election day that that I said that Kamala had a math problem.
+And I spoke twice, and once I went over the numbers and why I thought it was mathematically impossible going into Election Day that I said that Kamala had a math problem.

-Joe Biden went into Pennsylvania on election day in 2020 with a 1.1 million vote lead.
+Joe Biden went into Pennsylvania on Election Day in 2020 with a 1.1 million vote lead.

 He won by less than 100,000, way less than 100,000.